grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/03 script editor.md

 excerpt: 'How to use the script editor in the k6 Cloud'
 ---

-The script editor is designed to allow you to quickly write and mock up test scripts right within the web app.
+The script editor is designed to allow you to quickly write test scripts from within the web app.

 We believe most users will quickly graduate to using k6 as a CLI and their IDE of choice locally.
 However, organizational security rules vary from organization to organization and some may not be able to install a program without review from their security team.
 The script editor allows you to utilize just about all features of k6 right within the web app.